 Understandable: Progsbase is easy to understand and read: It includes those building blocks that have proven themselves extensively when it comes to intelligibility.

 Before going into these features and why they are useful, let’s look at what the programming language contains.

-The following in a overview of the main parts of progsbase.
+The following is an overview of the main parts of progsbase.
 Progsbase programs are limited to computations.
-This is, in fact, a rather small limitation: Computer programs normally consist of over 80% computations, and entires classes of computer programs are 100% computations.
+This is, in fact, a rather small limitation: Computer programs normally consist of over 80% computations, and entire classes of computer programs are 100% computations.
 Examples of computations: Evaluating Mathematical formulas, sound, image and signal processing, audio and video codecs, data format conversions, graphics rendering, cryptography, compression, static program analysis, compiling, statistics, data search and numerical methods.